-A Facebook post idea would be to create pictures highlighting excellent reviews or making video testimonials from customers, you may even do small takeovers with loyal customers where they reply to the questions of potential buyers.
+A more creative real estate social media post may be to do small takeovers with loyal customers where they reply to potential buyers’ questions.

-10. Post behind-the-scenes videos
+10. Exclusive videos

-12. Post photos or videos of the team
+12. Showcase the team

-Show the activities you participate in and tell your following about it, keep them in the loop about what’s going on, and they’ll have a way to be even more involved with your small business.
+Show the activities you participate in and tell your followers about it, keep them in the loop about what’s going on, and they’ll have a way to be even more involved with your small business.

-15. Ask a simple question
+15. Ask a question

 16. Quick tips and ideas

-Bite-size content is perfect to maintain an active presence on Facebook, you may create posts that contain tips, tricks, ideas, advice, or any other kind of valuable information for your customers.
+Bite-size content is perfect for maintaining an active presence on Facebook; you may create posts containing tips, tricks, ideas, advice, or other valuable information for your customers.